isomerpages/moe-anchorgreenpri/_about-us/School Info/Discipline Philosophy and School Rules.md

 </tbody>
 </table><br>
 <strong>6.
 Permission to leave school/country during Curriculum/Term Time</strong><br>
-• Students must refrain from travelling or leaving the country during the school term.
-For urgent cases, written permission must be sought from the school and is subjected to approval by the School Leaders.
-Parents are to check the school calendar before planning their vacations.<br><br>
+•	No student is allowed to leave the country during the school term.
+For urgent cases, written permission must be sought from the school through the Year Head and is subjected to approval by the School Leaders.
+Parents are to check the school calendar before planning their vacation and purchasing the plane tickets.<br><br>
 <strong>7.
 Possession of Weapons</strong><br>
-• All students are not to bring any form of weapons or weapon-like items to school.
-Possession of and bringing of such items are strictly prohibited.<br>
+•	Students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which is intended to be used to cause harm to others.<br>
-• All sharp-edged and pointed objects such as scissors, pen-knives, cutting blades, paper cutters, including weapon-like toys such as toy guns, toy knives etc. are strictly prohibited.<br><br>
+•	All sharp edged and pointed objects such as scissors, pen-knives, cutting blades, paper cutters, including weapon-like toys such as toy guns, toy knives etc. are strictly prohibited.<br><br>
 <strong>8.
 Mobile Phone/Smart Watches Policy</strong><br>
 • The school does not encourage students to bring mobile phones to school.<br>
 •	For the safety and security of all students, smart watches are not allowed in school.
 Students are encouraged to wear a standard wristwatch.<br>